alucchi/Continuous_Optimization/README.md

 ### Final Report
 deadline: 21.07.2026 12:00 Basel time on ADAM
 Final report should be written in a [conference paper format](https://arxiv.org/html/2505.10292v1).
-It may only be up to **nine pages long**, including figures.
+It may only be up to **eight pages long**, including figures.
 Additional pages containing references, checklist, and the optional technical appendices do not count as content pages.

 ### Final Recorded Presentation
 deadline: 21.07.2026 12:00 Basel time on ADAM